alejandroreyesj/MeSH-Link-Prediction/README.md

 ### Bibliography

-###### My project uses a very similar methodology to the one used in this first article but I conceived my idea prior to discovering this article and uses different metrics:
 1. Rindflesch, T., Hristovski, D., & Kastrin, A. (2016).
 Link Prediction on a Network of Co-occurring MeSH Terms: Towards Literature-based Discovery.
 Methods of Information in Medicine, 55(04), 340-346. doi:10.3414/me15-01-0108